Find a Research Study

 San Diego Union-Tribune, July 2011

-UC San Diego Health System is a hub for clinical and translational medicine.
+UC San Diego Health is a hub for clinical and translational medicine.
 That means we are taking the discoveries we learn in the lab and transforming them into new medicines, therapies and ways to improve health care.
 Each year we enroll people in hundreds of clinical studies.
 Topics of research range from health behavior and disease prevention to clinical trials of promising investigational drugs, treatments and devices.
 Whether you have a health condition or are healthy, there are many ways to get involved and make a difference.
 Currently we have more than 400 active studies.

 How to get involved in medical research studies